praisetompane/the_very_unique_weather_app/README.md

 ### Prerequisites
 You need to install NodeJS to run this program locally.
 Visit the official NodeJS website for how to do this.

+### Note: You need to be in the project's folder when executing any of these comamnds

 ### Installing the application dependencies(You need to be connected to the internet for this)

 ```